mernst/uwisdom/Programs.md

 If OpenOffice or LibreOffice is trying to restore a file that no longer exists, press 'escape' at the Recovery window.

-// // More manual, less desirable solution:
-// If OpenOffice is trying to restore a file that no longer exists, delete a
-// file such as one of these:
-// ```
-//   ~/.openoffice.org2/user/registry/data/org/openoffice/Office/Recovery.xcu
-//   ~/.openoffice.org/3/user/registry/data/org/openoffice/Office/Recovery.xcu
-// ```

 To print an OpenOffice or LibreOffice Calc spreadsheet (.xls) on one page, first do: